Do you find the De Maisonneuve or Rachel bike paths to be dangerous? You’re not alone.

 The many problems with two-way bike paths in cities

 Two-way bike paths can be an appropriate form of cycling infrastructure when placed along rail lines, canals and country roads.
 When they are designed to have few intersections or crossings, these types of bike paths are quite safe and ideal for recreational purposes.
 In the city, however, two-way paths are crowded, cramped, slow to ride on, and can create extremely dangerous situations for all road users.
-Most of Montreal’s cycling infrastucture consists of two-way paths that are in need of a complete redesign.
+Most of Montreal’s cycling infrastucture consists of two-way paths that are in need of a redesign.

 According to Vélo Quebec, the Claire Morisette bike path on De Maisonneuve handled more than 3000 cyclists per day during the cycling season of 2010.
 This year the daily cyclist count is probably closer to 5000 and will surely climb in the coming years since no other bike paths run east-west in the downtown area.
 Each direction of the De Maisonneuve bike path is only four feet wide, which is enough space for cyclists to comfortably ride single file but not wide enough for cyclists to pass one another without veering left into oncoming cycling traffic.
 Given the volume of cyclists travelling in both directions, the De Maisonneuve path is simply insufficient in width.